B-Dem/PPPwnUI/README.md

 [*] Sending stage2 payload...
 [+] Done!
 ```
+##To do :

+- Auto Updater
+- PPPwn Logs in the program directly
+- Code optimisation

 This Program was made with ❤️ by [Memz](https://github.com/B-Dem) for [Sighya](https://sighya.fr).

 If you find this program helpful, leave a star on the repo!

+And if you got any feedback, open an issues !